-‘Deadliest Catch’ Update: Three Weddings, A Baby And A Funeral
+‘Deadliest Catch’ Update: Three Weddings, A Baby, And A Funeral

-During the off season, there has been a lot of news from the members of the Deadliest Catch.
+During the offseason, there has been a lot of news from the members of the Deadliest Catch.
 Most have been announcements of joy, such as weddings and even a baby.

 There was also the darkness with the loss of the F/V Destination, the crab boat and crew that KIRO7 reported was tragically lost in February.